OddOneOut/bwp-minify/readme.txt

 * Added a German translation - Thanks to Matthias!
 * Disabled BWP Minify on Ajax Edit Comment plugin's pages (for now).
 * Disabled BWP Minify on SimplePress forum page.
-* Updated BWP Framework to fix a possible bug that caues BWP setting pages to go blank.
+* Updated BWP Framework to fix a possible bug that causes BWP setting pages to go blank.
 * Fixed a bug that makes BWP Minify fails to split long minify string into shorter ones.
 * **Good news**: I have created [an official Github repository for BWP Minify](https://github.com/OddOneOut/Better-WordPress-Minify), awaiting coders worldwide.
 * **Good news**: ManageWP.com has become the official sponsor for BWP Minify - [Read more](http://betterwp.net/319-better-wordpress-plugins-updates-2013/).